AA-Asif/AA-Asif/README.md

 <p>
- I am a highly motivated and diligent individual with a Diploma in Computer Engineering from Bangladesh Rajshahi Polytechnic Institute, seeking a challenging and rewarding career opportunity to apply my skills and knowledge in a dynamic work environment.
-With a strong foundation in Engineering, coupled with hands-on experience gained through internships and practical projects, I am eager to contribute to the success of a forward-thinking organization.
+Hi there!
+This is Asif.
+Currently, I am an undergraduate student of Diploma in Computer Science Engineering from Bangladesh Rajshahi Polytechnic Institute .
+I am very much enthusiastic about Cyber Security and Ethical Hacking .
+Also I enthusiastically exploring new technologies eager to do.

 </p>